Janchorizo/tfm-slr/README.md

 After duplicate removal __869__ different articles were obtained, and which will be processed by applying the inclusion/acceptance and exclusion/rejection criteria previously defined.

+## Applying the inclusion and exclusion criteria
+The file format used for the referencies is .ris ().
+This file will be used in conjuction with the ris.py Python program writen for this task.

+The program allows to go through each of the articles in the initial .ris file and write the values for each of the criteria specified, additionally:
+* A csv is generated with a header indicating the filed's related information and a row entry for each of the references analyzed; each of them with the values applied.
+* When the users stops the analysis of the bibliography by pressing 'q', a .temp file is created in the same directory for the process to be continued at any time.
+* When the user selects the filter option, the csv created will be used to create a .ris file with the same base name as the initial with a '.filtered' extension appended, containing all the references from the original that have met all the inclusion criteria defined in the csv.